-Dangerous Lee, real name Leigh (sometimes spelled “Lei”, pronounced ley) Langston, is a creative writer and self-published author working as a Digital Marketing Consultant.
+Dangerous Lee, real name Leigh (sometimes spelled “Lei”, pronounced ley) Langston, is a writer, author, and Digital Marketing Specialist.

 The Dangerous Lee Story